livereload/LiveReload/windows/README.md

 ## Overriding the backend and plugins path

+When running LiveReload from LiveReload2 repository, you can have it pick up the backend files from the repository folder.

 You can specify an alternative backend path to avoid going through the lengthy packaging and extraction process on every backend change.